 How to talk to your child about money at every age

-Talks about money and finance “establish a critical baseline that money is just a tool,” Lorz said.
-“It’s not a shame-filled taboo topic, where people get angry or yell, or worse, shut down.”
+Talks about money and finance “establish a critical baseline that money is just a tool,” Lorz says, emphasizing that it’s not a shame-filled, taboo topic.

-A child as young as five can earn money in exchange for chores, said Beverly Harzog, personal finance and credit card expert for U.S. News & World Report.
-Then, when they’ve saved for what they want, go to the store with them and let them pick it out and pay for it with the money they earned, she said.
+A child as young as five can earn money in exchange for chores, says Beverly Harzog, personal finance and credit card expert for U.S. News & World Report.
+Then, when they’ve saved for what they want, go to the store with them and let them pick it out and pay for it with the money they earned, she says.

 This is also a good time to teach kids how to count money.
 Credit cards, debit cards, digital wallets — these are all abstract, and children are concrete thinkers.
-“It can be hard for kids to grasp how money is a tangible thing,” Maliga said.
+“It can be hard for kids to grasp how money is a tangible thing,” Maliga says.
 “Explaining the names and denominations of coins and bills will help kids gain a concrete understanding of the concept of money.”

-A discussion of wants versus needs can get more detailed at this age.
+A discussion of wants versus needs can get more detailed at this age, too.
 You can explain the wide range of choices and price points for, say, a new pair of sneakers.
-“However, if they’ve saved their own money and insist on buying something you don’t agree with, consider letting them do it,” Maliga said.
+“However, if they’ve saved their own money and insist on buying something you don’t agree with, consider letting them do it,” Maliga says.
 “Experience is the best teacher when it comes to money, and making some mistakes can teach valuable financial lessons.”

-This is also a good time to have the college conversation — not how the GPA is going, but how much college costs and what the family can afford.
-Have regular talks about parental expectations around living arrangements, student loans and working while in school, Maliga said.
+This is also a good time to have the college conversation — not just a focus on GPA, but how much college costs and what the family can afford.
+Have regular talks about parental expectations around living arrangements, student loans and working while in school, Maliga says.

 When to get your child a debit card

 Traditional banks are getting into the child debit card market as well.
 Chase, for instance, offers a Chase First Banking account to the children of Chase customers.
-The kids must be between the ages of six and 17, and the card allows them to take out money at Chase ATMs with no fee.
+Kids must be between the ages of six and 17, and the card allows withdrawals at Chase ATMs with no fee.

-Remember, the card is the beginning of the conversation, not the end.
-“It’s important for parents to monitor this and keep it as an open topic of discussion with their children,” Barker said.
+That said, remember the card is the beginning of the conversation, not the end.
+“It’s important for parents to monitor this and keep it as an open topic of discussion with their children,” Barker says.
 “This includes looking for any teachable moments or suggesting how a different financial choice made in their spending could have a different outcome for their finances overall.”

 When to get your child a credit card

 Kids under 18 years old cannot get a credit card on their own.
-They are probably old enough, however, be added to a parent’s card as an authorized user.
+They may be old enough, however, to be added to a parent’s card as an authorized user.
 Just under a fifth of parents have added their minor children as authorized users, according to a 2019 survey by T. Rowe Price.

 - Could this be a good teaching moment?
 Give a (responsible) teen a credit card and you open the door to discussion about credit limits, the importance of paying balances on time, keeping credit optimization low and not spending more than they can afford.
-“It’s important for teens to learn that borrowing money — whether using credit cards, student loans, or other types of loans—comes at a price, in the form of interest,” Maliga said.
+“It’s important for teens to learn that borrowing money — whether using credit cards, student loans, or other types of loans—comes at a price, in the form of interest,” Maliga says.
 “Learning to use a credit card responsibly now can help them avoid costly mistakes in the future.”

 The bottom line